 It turns out this classic Jewish preparation is much more familiar to me than I ever would have suspected.
 While the most common term in North America is matzo ball, the true Yiddish word for the dumpling is knaidl, taken from the German Knödel.
 Now, Knödel I am very familiar with and have written about a few times on Button Soup (here, here).
 Matzo balls are basically Austrian Semmelknödel or Broselknödel with the following important differences:

 - the bread crumb is actually matzo meal.
 Matzo is a type of unleavened bread served at Passover.
 It’s crispy like a cracker.
 Matzo meal is available in coarse and fine varieties.
-It’s surprisingly rarely in Edmonton grocery stores.
-The only place I’ve seen it on a shelf in Edmonton is Andy’s Valleyview IGA.
-Of course it can also be purchase online, on Amazon for instance.
+It’s extremely rare in Edmonton grocery stores: the only place I’ve ever seen it on a shelf in Edmonton is at Andy’s Valleyview IGA.
+Of course, like everything else in the universe, it can also be purchased online, on Amazon for instance.

 - matzo balls usually contain poultry fat (schmaltz) instead of the butter typically used in Austria.
 This also has to do with Jewish dietary law, which forbids the consumption of dairy and meat together.
 Since matzo balls are traditionally served in a meat soup, they are made dairy-free.

 One cute bit of American Jewish culture is that matzo balls are categorized as either floaters or sinkers.
 Floaters tend to contain leaveners like baking powder, so the balls bob on the surface of the broth.
 Sinkers contain no leaveners and, well, sink.

 When I was doing development for June’s Delicatessen I tried many matzo ball recipes and for my money the best is the one published in Maps, Markets, and Matzo Ball Soup – The Inspiring Life of Chef Gail Hall.
 We basically use this recipe at June’s, just increasing the salt a tad.